 Did you know New Jersey is one of only eleven states where the court system is required to give tobacco companies a benefit that other defendants are denied?
 It’s true.
 As part of the Master Settlement Agreement reached in 1998, the New Jersey Legislature agreed to put a cap on the amount of money tobacco companies must post as bond in order to appeal adverse verdicts in exchange for money and other concessions from the five tobacco companies involved in the litigation.
 To this day, tobacco companies are the only defendants in New Jersey that get the benefit of an appeal bond cap.

 Compare this to Florida, where the “Hulk v.
-Gawk” sex tape saga played out last year.
+Gawk” sex tape saga played out.
 Although the internet media company’s owners ultimately decided to cut their losses and settle with the Hulkster instead of appealing the $130 million verdict against them, if they had appealed, and were required to post a bond, it would have been capped at $50 million thanks to a relatively recently enacted Florida law.

 It is time for New Jersey to recognize that in today’s world of high-dollar verdicts, tobacco companies are not the only litigants who might want to appeal a big case.
 Our state should adopt an appeal bond cap for all defendants.
 Giving all companies the ability to appeal big verdicts against them without mortgaging their future or declaring bankruptcy is good legal policy.
 Like plaintiffs, defendants should have their day in court; and appeal bond caps allow that to happen.